dcernst/IBL-AbstractAlgebra/README.md

 * Share Alike: If you alter, transform, or build upon this work, you may distribute the resulting work only under the same or similar license to this one.

 ## Comments
 You can find the most up-to-date version of these notes on [Github](http://dcernst.github.io/IBL-AbstractAlgebra/).
 I would be thrilled if you used these notes and improved them.
-If you make any modifications, you can either make a pull request on Github or submit the improvements to me at [dana.ernst@nau.edu](dana.ernst@nau.edu).
+If you make any modifications, you can either make a pull request on GitHub or submit the improvements to me at [dana.ernst@nau.edu](dana.ernst@nau.edu).